Esri/instant-apps-components/readme.md

 To include your web component in the storybook UI, create a `.stories.ts` file within your web component's directory i.e. `src/components/instant-apps-[YOUR_COMPONENT_NAME]/instant-apps-[YOUR_COMPONENT_NAME].stories.ts`.

-Below is a code snippet example of how to write your web component's story.
+Below is a code snippet example:

 ```
 import { html } from 'lit-html';